 - Macro – even if you don’t have a macro lens you can use macro filters

-No.04Choose a subject
+4. Choose a subject

 If you have children you may notice they are in 95% of your photos.
 Focus on a new subject to try new compositions and break out of your normal photography routine.

 There are two ways you can tackle this project.
 You can either choose a letter to photograph something that starts with that letter.
-Another option is to photograph something that looks like the letter.
+Another photography idea is to photograph something that looks like the letter.
 This option is fun if you want to create a collage of photos to spell out your last name or “welcome”.

-No.06Work through a book
+6. Work through a book

 There are many books out there that will teach you different skills.
 You can tackle a new chapter each week or month.
+Book ideas include: